1 simple habit to increase productivity and declutter your life

 26th of December.

-My whole flat is covered in a 3-week old layer of dust, neglected in favour of gift-making, card-writing and a general excitement about the holidays.
+My whole flat is covered in a 3-week old layer of dust, neglected in favor of gift-making, card-writing and general excitement about the holidays.

-As usual during this time of the year, the last few weeks have been especially unproductive when it comes work, and as usual I react to that fact with anxiety.
+As usual, during this time of the year, the last few weeks have been especially unproductive when it comes to work, and as usual, I react to that fact with anxiety.

 “It’s time to get back to work”, I think.
 A ton of articles to finish.
 A full inbox to reply to.
 Meetings to schedule.
 I feel overwhelmed, and I can’t even think where to start.

 But I do it anyway.
 However, as I sit on my desk and try to push myself to start, it feels as if the mess around me is also cluttering my head, and I can’t bring myself to focus.
 Even though I feel the pressure and excitement to be productive, my whole body and mind beg me, screaming, to just grab a freaking trash bin and a hoover and bring some order to the place.

 At first, I fight the urge to clean.
 “For sure it’s just my subconscious trying to convince me to procrastinate”, I tell myself.